MaybeMaru/Maru-Funkin/README.md

 * [cyn](https://twitter.com/cyn0x8) - Demon Blur Shader
 * [Cracsthor](https://gamebanana.com/members/1844732) - PhantomMuff font

+## NOTE

+At the moment HashLink support is extremely experimental.
+Dont expect it to be super stable or optimized just yet (it bad lol).
+Please just use Windows or Linux builds.

 ## How to make a mod

 Documentation on how to make mods is being done on the repo's github wiki!
 Ill add more stuff